Barco Vibrasnubs & Flexible Strut Joint

 BARCO STRUT JOINTS AND VIBRASNUBS

 Vibrasnub catalog will explain better.
 Barco Vibrasnub Hydraulic Vibration Snubbers function as a stop or restraint for dynamic vibration and shock loads.
 These rapid movements may (or may not) be accompanied by slower natural movements, like thermal expansion or contraction.
 The snubber assembly absorbs quick vibration movements.
 More gradual thermal movement is accommodated by bypassing hydraulic fluid through a restricted orifice in the piston of the snubber cylinder.
 The Ball Type Flexible Strut Joints on each end of the assembly permit a +/-10° alignment movement to eliminate binding.
-Increased angulation available in some sizes.
+Increased angulation is available in some sizes.

 The Vibrasnub snubber is designed to be used to control dynamic vibration and shock loads.
 For continuously applied static loads, use Barco Ball Type Flexible Strut Joints.